stevegreghatch/Data-Structures-and-Algorithms-II-Package-Delivery-System/README.md

                     o  Helps to know all possible item keys beforehand (not always available)

-       Self-Adjusting Data Structure That Can Be Used With Self-Adjusting Algorithms To Store The Package Data = Hash Table o  Explanation Of Gow Data Structure Accounts For The Relationship Between The Data Points Being Stored o  Relationship Between Data Points Being Stored And Hash Table o  Data points being stored = package data o  Package data is stored in hash table as package objects
+       Self-Adjusting Data Structure That Can Be Used With Self-Adjusting Algorithms To Store The Package Data = Hash Table o  Explanation Of How Data Structure Accounts For The Relationship Between The Data Points Being Stored o  Relationship Between Data Points Being Stored And Hash Table o  Data points being stored = package data o  Package data is stored in hash table as package objects